 Since no portion of the Athens Line is officially abandoned, the corridor remains fully intact.
-However, Norfolk Southern was granted approval to abandon the inactive segment of the line in 1987 but has not initiated the formal process to date.
+Norfolk Southern was granted approval to abandon the inactive segment of the line in 1987, but has not initiated the formal process to date.
 Abandonment could mean disintegration of the corridor in certain parts, depending on the proceedings of various different actors, including state and local governments, interested private-sector parties, and adjacent landowners; breaking up the corridor could make the prospects of rails-to-trails conversion much more difficult.
-On the other hand, swift action either by local or state government to acquire the corridor directly from the railroad could preserve its historic nature by minimizing threat's to its integrity while likely facilitating an easier trail- building process than would occur if the line were first disassembled and ownership became fragmented.
+On the other hand, swift action either by local or state government to acquire the corridor directly from the railroad would avoid the need to re-acquire right-of-way (if the corridor were abandoned) and could preserve its historic nature by minimizing threats to its integrity and the existing structures along it.